Garment3DGen: 3D Garment Stylization and Texture Generation: Experiments

 \subsection{Text-to-3D Garments}

-Our work can be extended to generating textured 3D garments given textual prompt inputs.
-Unlike TextDeformer that utilizes a text-prompt we opt for a text-to-image diffusion model as an initial step because image-based supervisions can provide a stronger guidance for our mesh deformation process.
-Such an approach allows the user to iterate with several text-prompts to generate the image of their desired real or fantastical garment in contrast to providing a text-prompt and waiting for the 3D asset creation process to finish to see if the result matches their intent.
-In Fig.~\ref{fig:qualitative} (row 2) and Fig.~\ref{fig:qualfull1} (rows 3-6) we present a variety of generated garments using only the provided textual prompt as guidance.
+We easily extend our work to enable textured garment generation using textual prompt inputs.
+Unlike TextDeformer~\cite{gao2023textdeformer} or WordRobe~\cite{srivastava2024wordrobe} which utilize text directly, we opt for a text-to-image diffusion model as an initial step.
+We do this because image-based supervisions provides a stronger guidance for our mesh deformation process which produces better results.
+This allows the user to easily iterate with several text-prompts to generate the image of their desired garment .
+This is in stark contrast to the slow iteration time of providing a text-prompt and waiting for the 3D asset creation process to finish to see if the result matches their intent.
+In Fig.~\ref{fig:qualfull1} (bottom) we present generated garments using only the provided textual prompt as guidance.